dahlpete/qmmm-qchem-setup/README.md

 ** Note: The header of the run scripts should be updated with the path to
          the user's version of Python3 (must have MDAnalysis downloaded)

+VERSION HISTORY

+Version 5 of build_qmmm_struct introduced the inclusion of the MM atoms via the electrostatic embedding method when using 'sc' mode.
+Future versions of this program will also allow for electrostatic embedding when in 'bb' mode.

+Version 8

+Version 9

+Version 10 of build_qmmm_struct introduced the ability to include specific water molecules into either the QM layer or the MM layer of the calculation.
+Two modes are available.
+You can either include water based on a distance threshold or you can include a specific number of waters, selected by proximity to the QM selection.
+When in the QM layer, the rest of the waters are included in the MM layer.
+When in the MM layer, the remainder of the waters are excluded.

+Version 11 of build_qmmm_struct introduced the ability to include bonded parameters in a Janus QM/MM calculation.